ePages-de/epages-devportal/_posts/2020/2020-10-29-13-useful-vscode-shortcuts-for-faster-development.md

 ### Format code

 This shortcut helps to put your code in the correct format.
-Of course, first you need to edit your formatting settings in the editor.
+Of course, you first need to edit your formatting settings in the editor.
-To apply that shortcut, you have to press:
+To apply this shortcut, you have to press:

 * On Windows: `Shift + Alt + F`
 * On Mac: `⇧ + ⌥ + F`